 Why the Controller’s Office Conducted the Audit

-In accordance with the Philadelphia Home Rule Charter, the Office of the City Controller audited the School District of Philadelphia’s (District) basic financial statements as of and for the fiscal year ended June 30, 2019 for the purpose of opining on its fair presentation.
-As part of this audit, we reviewed the District’s internal control over financial reporting to help us plan and perform the examination.
+In accordance with the Philadelphia Home Rule Charter, the Office of the City Controller audited the School District of Philadelphia’s (School District) basic financial statements as of and for the fiscal year ended June 30, 2022 for the purpose of opining on its fair presentation.
+As part of this audit, we reviewed the School District’s internal control over financial reporting to help us plan and perform the examination.
 We also examined compliance with certain provisions of laws, regulations, contracts, and grant agreements to identify any noncompliance that could have a direct and material effect on financial statement amounts.

 What the Controller’s Office Recommends

-The Controller’s Office has developed a number of recommendations to address the findings in this report.
-Some of the more significant recommendations to the above findings are noted below.
+The Controller’s Office has developed a number of recommendations to address the findings noted above.
+These recommendations can be found in the body of the report.